8ta4/say/README.md

 ## Just Say It

+> What's the purpose of this tool?

 `say` is always on, recording and transcribing your voice 24/7.
 Whenever inspiration strikes, just say it.

 ## Setup

+> How do I set up this tool?

 1. First off, you need Homebrew.
 If you don't have it already, you can find the instructions on the [Homebrew website](https://brew.sh/).